EDMC BioScan

 EDSM Integration

 Once per system, you can attempt to fetch any data from EDSM.
-This is helpful if you log out in the middle of scanning a system and lose the data from the previous session.
-Unfortunately, EDSM's API does not currently provide access to biological signal info, so you will have to manually look up signals for planets that haven't been mapped yet.
-The journals do resend the detailed signal info from previously mapped planets, though you may need to relog or jump back into a system to trigger the journal event.
+This is helpful in systems that can't be scanned for one reason or another.
+Unfortunately, EDSM's API does not currently provide access to biological signal info, so you will have to manually look up signals if that data was not previously logged.

 Requirements